kdoore/CS2335-Gitbook/events_and_actions.md

 For example: changing a variable, performing I/O, invoking a function, generating another event instance, or changing to another state.
 Any parameter values associated with the current event are available to all actions directly caused by that event.
 [Wikipedia](https://en.wikipedia.org/wiki/UML_state_machine#Actions_and_transitions)

+###Event-Driven Programming
+Steven Feng has written an excellent paper,  which discusses the complexities of programming.

 ###Event Notification

 ###Event Handlers